 Acce Acceptable Solutions Performance Criteria A1 A1 Building height must not exceed 8m.
-Build ling height must: be unobtrusive and must not dominate the character of the surrounding landscape and streetscape.
-P1.2 of ad impa and o that ling height must protect the amenity ljoining sensitive uses from the locts of unreasonable overshadowing overlooking by providing separation is appropriate for the use, having rd to: i) the form of the building; and - the contours or slope of the land; and - existing screening or the ability to implement/establish screening.
-A2 Buildings must be set back from the P2 Build ling frontage setbacks must: frontage a minimum distance of 6m or for infill lots, within the range of the front setbacks of buildings on adjoining lots, indicated by the hatched section in Figure 17.4.1 below. the c nobtrusive and must not dominate haracter of the surrounding scape and streetscape; Figu re 17.4.1 - Front Setback for Infill Lots Existing building Infill Lot Existing building Street 511661
+Building height must: a) be unobtrusive and must not dominate the character of the surrounding landscape and streetscape.
+P1.2 Building height must protect the amenity of adjoining sensitive uses from the impacts of unreasonable overshadowing and overlooking by providing separation that is appropriate for the use, having regard to: i) the form of the building; and the contours or slope of the land; and iii) existing screening or the ability to implement/establish screening.
+A2 Buildings must be set back from the P2 Building frontage setbacks must: frontage a minimum distance of 6m or for infill lots, within the range of the front setbacks of buildings on adjoining lots, indicated by the hatched section in Figure 17.4.1 below. a) be unobtrusive and must not dominate the character of the surrounding landscape and streetscape; Figu re 17.4.1 - Front Setback for Infill Lots Existing building Infill Lot Existing building Street

-A3 Buildings must be set back from the side and rear boundaries a minimum distance of 3m.
-P3 a) Side and rear building setbacks must: protect the amenity of adjoining sensitive uses from the impacts of unreasonable overshadowing and overlooking by providing separation that is appropriate for the use; and
+A3 A3 Buildings must be set back from the side and rear boundaries a minimum distance of 3m.
+P3 a) prot uses over prov e and rear building setbacks must: tect the amenity of adjoining sensitive s from the impacts of unreasonable rshadowing and overlooking by viding separation that is appropriate the use; and

 b) have e regard to:

 i) the form of the building; and

 ii) the contours or slope of the land; and

 iii) existing screening or the ability to implement/establish screening.